ElegantEngineeringTech/livewire-modal/README.md

 ## How It Works

-This package provides a single Livewire `Modal` component that you should place at the end of your `body` tag.
-This component dynamically renders and manages all modal instances, maintaining a modal history.
+This package provides a single Livewire `Modal` component that should be placed at the end of your `body` tag.
+This component dynamically renders and manages all modal instances while maintaining a modal history.

-You can open and close modals by dispatching `modal-open` and `modal-close` events.
+Modals can be opened and closed by dispatching `modal-open` and `modal-close` events.

-Any Livewire component can be used as a modal without requiring special interfaces or base components.
-Simply use your existing components as they are.
+Any Livewire component can be used as a modal without requiring special interfaces or base components—just use your existing components as they are.

 ## Installation